Rockford Symphony Orchestra

-The Rockford Symphony Orchestra is a symphony orchestra in Rockford, Illinois, USA.
-Now in its 80th season, the orchestra is the third largest orchestra in the state of Illinois.
+The Rockford Symphony Orchestra is a symphony orchestra based in Rockford, Illinois, USA.
+Currently in its 91st season, the orchestra is the third largest orchestra in the state of Illinois.
+The RSO offices are located in the Riverfront Museum Park.
+The orchestra performs in the Coronado Theatre.

 History

+The Rockford Symphony Orchestra was founded in 1934 to celebrate Rockford's centennial anniversary.
+The orchestra took a hiatus during World War II and resumed in 1943.

+The Rockford Symphony Orchestra was incorporated in 1943.
+During this time, the Rockford Area Youth Symphony Orchestra and the Rockford Symphony Orchestra Guild were established.

+Music directors

-The Rockford Symphony Orchestra, incorporated in 1943, began performing concerts in 1934 under the direction of Andreas Fugmann, the head of Rockford College music department led th orchestra until 1940.
-The orchestra took a hiatus during World War II and resumed in March 1943 under the direction of Arthur Zack.
-Zack led the then civic orchestra until music director and Manager until May 1970.
-Following Zack's tenure, Dr. Crawford Gates was appointed music director of the Orchestra.
+RSO began performing concerts in 1934 under the direction of Andreas Fugmann, the then head of Rockford College music department.
+He led the orchestra until 1940.

+In March 1943, Arthur Zack led the then civic orchestra until becoming music director and Manager until May 1970.
+Following Zack's tenure, Dr. Crawford Gates was appointed music director of the orchestra.
 During his tenure, the orchestra began to bring in more guest artists and professional musicians.

 When Gates retired, Charles Bornstein was named the music director of the orchestra (1986).
 Bornstein's tenure was not without controversy.
-While his artistic vision for the orchestra was certainly high, many felt that he lacked "people skills" in dealing with orchestral personnel.
+While his artistic vision for the orchestra was certainly ambitious, many felt that he lacked "people skills" in working with orchestral personnel.
 There was, during this time, a large attrition rate of long term orchestra members.